Skip to content

 The Velr shell is handy for ad-hoc queries, quick experiments, and scripting.

+To install you need to need beta access.
 Once installed, start an in-memory session:

 velr